Macrometacorp/tutorial-jsc8-stream-ws-on-cfw/README.md

     "SampleStream-my-subscription",
     "gdn1.paas.macrometa.io",
     { otp: consumerOTP },
-    "cloudflare", // When creating stream reader pass last parameter as "cloudflare" for jsc8 to create Cloudflare websocket connection to Stream
+    "cloudflare", // When creating a stream reader, pass "cloudflare" as the last parameter in order to create Cloudflare websocket connection
 )
 ```